SuhealAhamed99/SMART-LIGHT-CONTROL/README.md

 *MENTOR*: NEELA SANTOSH

-💡 Task 1: Smart Light Control
+💡 Task 1: Smart Light Control:

 This IoT project demonstrates how to control an LED remotely using the Blynk IoT platform and an ESP32 microcontroller.
 It allows users to toggle the LED ON or OFF from a smartphone via the Blynk app.

-📲 Overview
+📲 Overview:

 The ESP32 is connected to an LED on GPIO2.
 A virtual button in the Blynk app (assigned to Virtual Pin V0) sends a digital signal to control the LED.
 When the button is pressed, the ESP32 receives the command over Wi-Fi and turns the LED ON or OFF accordingly.
 The system also prints the LED status ("ON" or "OFF") to the Serial Monitor for debugging.

-🧰 Components Used
+🧰 Components Used:

  ✦ESP32 Dev Board